Click the links on this page to view training materials that will help you expand your knowledge and improve your understanding of soccer rules.

 Soccer may be the simplest of all team sports.
 A few basic rules make it possible for people of all ages, backgrounds and abilities to enjoy playing and watching the game anywhere around the world.

 At its best, soccer is fluid, spontaneous, and exciting.
 The rules reward intelligent and skillful play rather than brute force.
 They also promote continuous action, limiting interruptions and keeping them brief.
 Soccer’s rules are an integral part of the game’s beauty and widespread appeal.

 Laws of the Game

 The Laws of the Game are the fundamental rules of soccer.
 They govern international and professional matches and serve as the basis for the modified rules used in youth, high school, and college soccer.
-See the Laws and related documents below.
+See the Laws and related resources below.

 - Laws of the Game, 2018-2019 (PDF)

 - A brief history of the Laws of the Game (PDF)